-Development, just like disability, is a multi-faceted, complex socio-economic cultural phenomenon that is highly contested and invariably political in nature.
-It is now largely recognised that many, if not most development theories, have failed to effectively define or promote development.
-This is not surprising given the diversity of socio-economic political systems and the absence of any heterogeneity between, much less, within countries.
-Many of these models promoted either a narrow definition of development as economic growth or failed to recognise socio-political cultural influences and drives on development.
+Development, just like disability, is a multi-faceted, complex socioeconomic and cultural phenomenon.
+It is highly contested and invariably political in nature.
+Historically, many, if not most, development theories have failed to effectively define or promote development: promoting either a narrow definition of development as economic growth or failing to recognise the extent of diverse socio-political and cultural influences.

-This section therefore introduces these theoretical approaches as a basis for understanding many of the current and past policy drives of international cooperation and economic aid, before raising some key development issues that directly impact the wider development arena as well as disability-inclusive development.
+This section introduces the theoretical approaches to development as a basis for understanding the motivation behind many of the current and past international cooperation and economic aid policies.
+It then raises some key development issues that directly impact the wider area of development as well as disabilityinclusive development.